 The Company files a consolidated federal income tax return with its wholly-owned subsidiaries.
 The Company is a C-Corporation under the provisions of the Internal Revenue Code.
 We utilize the asset and liability approach to measuring deferred tax assets and liabilities based on temporary differences existing at each balance sheet date using currently enacted tax rates in accordance with Statement of Financial Accounting Standards No. 109 ("SFAS 109"), "Accounting for Income Taxes."
 This standard takes into account the differences between financial statement treatment and tax treatment of certain transactions.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
-Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
+Our deferred tax calculation requires management to make certain estimates about future operations.
+Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The effect of a change in tax rate is recognized as income or expense in the period that includes the enactment date.